BAJFINANCE

 *Size includes base plus greenshoe for some issues

-MUMBAI, Sept 10 (Reuters) - India's Bajaj Finance BJFN.NS plans to raise 20 billion rupees, which includes a greenshoe option of 10 billion rupees, through a sale of bonds maturing in three years and three months, three bankers said on Wednesday.
+MUMBAI, Sept 10 (Reuters) - India's Bajaj Finance BJFN.NS HAS accepted bids worth 13.5 billion rupees ($153.27 million) for bonds maturing in three years and three months, three bankers said on Wednesday.

-The non-banking financial company has invited bids from bankers and investors later in the day, they said.
+They said the non-banking financial company will pay a coupon of 7.24% had invited bids from bankers and investors earlier in the day.

 Bajaj Finance did not respond to a Reuters email for comment.